allesrebel/lcd_driver4bit/README.md

 ## Written by Alles Rebel and Evan Manrique
 Written for a microprocessor based design course at Calpoly San Luis Obispo

+### Change Log
+  * 5/1/2014 v0.9
+     * Added ability to use any pin on same port as a db pin *minor demo fixes, both buttons work now